Abrham-Asrat/Recipe-App/README.md

 # React simple project

 ## **🍕food-recipe-finder**

 #### **A React app that helps you find delicious recipes!**

 This React application allows users to input a list of ingredients and receive one recommended food recipe based on those ingredients.
-It utilizes a Hugging Face model for recipe generation.
+It utilizes a Hugging Face model for recipe generation. link: https://food-recipe-app12.netlify.app/

 ##### **🎁Prerequisites**